-A recently published survey of food service workers found that their personal comfort level in managing customers’ food allergies far exceeds their knowledge.
+From the Allergic Living Archive – A survey of food service workers found that their personal comfort level in managing customers’ food allergies far exceeds their knowledge.

-The U.S. study found that about 90 per cent of managers, wait staff and chefs expressed varying degrees of “comfort” in providing a safe meal for customers with food allergies.
-Yet the findings, published in Annals of Allergy, Asthma & Immunology, pointed to some glaring and dangerous misconceptions among these staff.
+The New York survey found that about 90 per cent of managers, wait staff and chefs expressed varying degrees of “comfort” in providing a safe meal for customers with food allergies.
+Yet the findings, published in 2007 in Annals of Allergy, Asthma & Immunology, pointed to some glaring and dangerous misconceptions among these staff.

 A quarter thought removing an allergen from a finished meal – for instance, picking a nut off a salad – was safe.
 Nearly a quarter thought that eating a small amount of an allergen was safe, 35 per cent thought that high heat destroys allergens and 54 per cent considered a buffet safe if it was kept “clean.”
 Only 42 per cent of the staff had received any food allergy training.